gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

     ```

--   **isPackageConfigurationValid:** This is a callback from Go to validate the user configured package configuration.
-If ValidationResult contains one or more errors, these would be reported by Go.
+-   **isPackageConfigurationValid:** This is a callback from GoCD to validate the user configured package configuration.
+If ValidationResult contains one or more errors, these would be reported by GoCD.
 Both package and repository configuration is provided to this method so that any validations which should be performed across these configurations can be performed here.

     ``` {.code}
         public ValidationResult isPackageConfigurationValid(PackageConfiguration packageConfiguration, RepositoryConfiguration repositoryConfiguration) {